-For SEND children, either Mrs Beere or myself will carry out regular observations and meetings with you and with the class teacher.
-We have taken on board your feedback from the SEND questionnaires, and from September we will be continuing our monthly coffee mornings with key speakers, hot topics, and providing you with the opportunity to meet up with other parents.
-These coffee mornings / drop-ins can also provide you with the opportunity to meet with us to discuss your child’s progress.
-These will change from a Wednesday to a Tuesday morning from 8.40am -9.30am, every month.
-The dates will be sent out via email and be on the website.
+For SEND children, the SENDCo, Alexis Carpenter, will carry out regular observations of your child and attend meetings with you and with the class teacher.
+We will be arranging monthly coffee mornings with key speakers, hot topics, and providing you with the opportunity to meet other parents.
+These coffee mornings / drop-ins can also provide you with the opportunity to meet members of the Inclusion Team, to discuss your child and get advice.
+The dates will be sent out via email and text to all parents.

 We are fortunate to be able to provide high quality emotional support for all children.
-Carly Harries is now recognised as our Specialist Mental Health Lead and provides Play Therapy sessions and 1:1 support for children.
-We are also lucky to have two highly skilled ELSA’s (Emotional Literacy Support Assistants), Annie Canton and Caroline Yates.
-Their role is to support the children in school to understand and regulate their own emotions, learn to respect others around them and develop their personal resiliency.
+Carly Harries is our Specialist Mental Health Lead and provides Play Therapy sessions and 1:1 support for children.
+We are also lucky to have a highly skilled ELSA (Emotional Literacy Support Assistant), Annie Canton.
+Her role is to support the children in school to understand and regulate their own emotions, learn to respect others around them and develop their self-esteem and resilience.
 Children can be referred for ELSA sessions by you, as a parent, or by a member of staff.
 We will always ask for your permission before starting any work with them and get your parental consent.

-We have been looking at how we support our children with their social, emotional and mental health needs and aim to provide outstanding provision that is needs based.
+We have been looking at how we support our children with their social, emotional and mental health needs and aim to provide outstanding provision that is child-centred, and needs based.
 As part of this we have developed a wave three Nurture Group provision called The Den, run by two qualified nurture practitioners, Carolyn Wickham and Annie Canton.
-This is an early-intervention group for a small number of children which was opened in September 2018, offering unique, specialist provision for children.
+This is an early-intervention group for a small number of KS1 or KS2 children which was opened in September 2018, offering unique, specialist provision for children.
 The aims of The Den are:

 The DEN (Develop, Educate and Nurture) provides stable and predictable structure.
-On three mornings a week, the same routine is followed to ensure children know what they should be doing and what is coming next.
+There are three sessions a week, where the same routine is followed to ensure children know what they should be doing and what is coming next.
 The majority of the session is learning through play, with a strong social focus.
 The children undertake activities that provide a broad and balanced curriculum that will meet their individual needs.
 Children will stay in the group for between two and four terms.
 If you would like to know more about our Nurture Group Provision, please contact Alexis Carpenter or Carly Harries.

 As well as emotional support, our children will continue to access additional learning support through interventions which are being delivered in and out of class with our experienced Teaching Assistants.
-Mrs Wendy Vessey is a KS1 Intervention Teaching Assistant and will see children who have been identified as needing additional support in areas such as reading, phonics, writing and maths.
+We have a KS1 Intervention Teaching Assistant who works with children who have been identified as needing additional support in areas such as reading, phonics, writing and maths.
 These interventions are frequently set programmes of support delivered in a small group setting out of class two or three times a week.

-If you have questions or would like to meet, then please do not hesitate to contact the Inclusion Team on 01252 715619 (ext 2)
+If you have questions about SEND or would like to meet, then please do not hesitate to contact the Inclusion Team on 01252 715619 (ext 2)

 This will give you information on how we work with children with Special Educational Needs at Potters Gate School.